Our team of researchers are dedicated to delivering multidisciplinary research that engages with current challenges and produces tangible outcomes.

 - And what social and cultural knowledge (ethics, law, cultural norms and political influences) is required for a proposed solution to be accepted?

 Our Centre thus focuses on research and activities that lead to tangible outcomes such as collaborations on paper submissions, grant applications and impact cases development.
-Our research activities include four key research themes:

 Our primary research activities are focused on four global challenges.